ryanflorence/example-react-router-server-rendering-lazy-routes/README.md

 ## How it works

-1. Webpack's `require.ensure` defines code splitting points in the app.
+1. Webpack 2.0.7-beta `System.import` defines code splitting points in the app.
-2. We polyfill `require.ensure` for node to just do a normal `require`.
+2. We polyfill `System.import` for node to just do a normal `require`.
 3. The server renders the app with `match` and the stateless `<RoutingContext/>`.
 4. When the client JavaScript loads, we use `match` to trigger the split